-A gathering place for cowboys and surfers alike, where each building serves a specific purpose.
+A gathering place for cowboys and surfers alike, where each building serves a purpose.

 Materials offer the appearance of simplicity, belying the craft and care required for their use.
-Pillars are adorned with interwoven rope lashing that evokes the historic ranches, while concrete perfectly matches the amber tones found in surrounding grasses and lava flows.
+Steel pipe columns are adorned with sennit lashing, while amber-toned concrete perfectly matches the surrounding grasses and lava flows.

 Process & Details

 The two-acre lot unfolds throughout the site, with architecture that evokes remnant buildings from an original ranch.

 Each building is oriented to “talk” to the others, with informal nooks, porches, and outdoor gathering spaces helping to create a sense of community centered around a gathering lawn.

 Framing the Pu'u

 The kitchen’s high roofline frames views of the adjacent hills, offering guests a glimpse of the morning sun as it rises over the peaks.